mistersingh179/bw-dashboard/README.md

 - updgrade prisma & see if it fixes the `none: {}` issue
   - fix process wp with zero ads
 - process webpages in real-time
-- why is processWebpageWithZeroMetaContentSpot so slow
-  - setup clinic.js

 ## Notes